ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/finance-set-up-prepayments.md

 Můžete definovat procento částky řádku, která bude fakturována za zálohu pro zákazníka nebo dodavatele, pro všechno zboží nebo vybrané zboží.
 Po dokončení nastavení můžete vygenerovat zálohové faktury z prodejních a nákupních objednávek.
 Můžete použít výchozí procenta pro každý prodejní nebo nákupní řádek nebo můžete podle potřeby změnit částky na faktuře.
 Můžete například určit celkovou částku za celou objednávku.

 > [!NOTE]
-> Doporučujeme nepoužívat procento zálohy ve výši 100 % v následujících případech:
+> We recommend that you do not use a prepayment percentage of 100 in the following cases:
 >
 > * Pokud se nacházíte v Severní Americe.
-Vzhledem k tomu, jak se daně počítají, může procento zálohy ve výši 100 % vést k problémům s fakturami za platbu předem.
+Due to how taxes are calculated, a prepayment percentage of 100 can lead to issues with prepayment invoices.
 > * Ve všech oblastech, pokud ručně odečtete skonto z faktury.
-Procento zálohy ve výši 100 % automaticky nezanechá částku, ze které lze slevu odečíst.
+A prepayment percentage of 100 will not automatically leave an amount from which to deduct the discount.
+>
+> Also, when you're using prepayment percentage of 100, [!INCLUDE[prod_short](includes/prod_short.md)] might need to create off-setting rounding entries.
+When that happens, you will need to choose a G/L account in the **Invoice Rounding Account** field on the **Customer Posting Groups** page.
+This is true even if you have not turned on the **Invoice Rounding** toggle on the **Sales & Receivables Setup** page.
+If you do not specify an account you you will not be able to post prepayment invoices.

 Vzhledem k tomu, že předplacená částka patří kupujícímu, dokud neobdržel zboží nebo služby, je nutné nastavit účty hlavní knihy, aby se částky zálohy zadržovaly, dokud nebude zaúčtována konečná faktura.
 Platby za prodej musí být zaznamenány na účtu závazků, dokud nebudou položky odeslány.
 Zálohy na nákup musí být zaznamenány na účtu majetku, dokud není zboží přijato.
 Kromě toho je nutné pro každý identifikátor DPH nastavit samostatný účet hlavní knihy.